jaspector

 Pennsylvania UCC permit triggers apply to new construction, additions, alterations, repairs, demolition, relocation, change of use, and regulated plumbing, electrical, or mechanical work.

-Typical processing time is Smaller permits may be issued almost immediately.
+Building permit processing times in Canoe Township, PA typically run Smaller permits may be issued almost immediately.
 Residential additions and new homes generally take about 3 days.
 Larger commercial projects can take about 3 to 4 weeks..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Canoe Township, PA.
 The following work is generally exempt: Fences no more than 6 feet high; Retaining walls not over 4 feet high unless supporting a surcharge; Water tanks on grade up to 5,000 gallons with compliant proportions; Sidewalks and driveways 30 inches or less above grade and not over a basement or story below; Prefabricated swimming pools less than 24 inches deep; Swings and playground equipment accessory to a one-family or two-family dwelling; Window awnings projecting 54 inches or less and not requiring additional support; Uncovered decks with walking surface no more than 30 inches above grade; Installation or rearrangement of communications wiring; Ordinary repairs, except work affecting bearing walls, structural supports, egress, or regulated utility and MEP systems.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with Pennsafe or the township before proceeding.
+When in doubt, confirm with the local building department before starting work.